vigillabs/timescaledb-ts/packages/typeorm/README.md

 The `@timescaledb/typeorm` library will automatically create the necessary hypertables and other TimescaleDB-specific objects in the database.

-If you wish to have more controll over the migration process, then please reffer to the `@timescaledb/core` library and how its used in this integration.
+If you wish to have more control over the migration process, then please reffer to the `@timescaledb/core` library and how its used in this integration.

 ## Methods